-Suppose hackers steal the key for one VPN server.
+Suppose hackers steal the key to one VPN server.
 The data still remains encrypted for the second server, making it impossible for the intruder to steal or read confidential information.
-Other than that, the second VPN server in double VPN never sees the sender’s IP address and therefore has no clue about the source.
+Other than that, the second VPN server in a double VPN setup never sees the sender’s IP address and therefore has no clue about the source.

 The server perceives that the data is coming from the first VPN server.
 The ISP is also in the dark about the ultimate destination of Internet traffic.
 From the ISP’s point of view, the destination for your requests or information is the second VPN server, with absolutely no visibility beyond that stage.
-A Double VPN adds the protection from VPN correlation attacks that can possibly link traffic to a VPN user.
+In this sense, a double VPN adds protection from VPN correlation attacks that can possibly link traffic to a VPN user.

-Double VPN Benefits
+5 Double VPN Benefits

-Better Protection from Hackers and Enforcement
+1. Better Protection from Hackers and Enforcement

 Using a nested VPN encrypts user data twice, making it twice as hard for hackers to steal and convert it back to a readable format.
-The technology protects users and businesses from sophisticated attacks, such as traffic correlation attacks where cyber-attackers process internet traffic to reveal details for the sender, message content, and the destination.
+The technology protects users and businesses from sophisticated attacks, such as traffic correlation attacks where cyber-attackers process Internet traffic to reveal details for the sender, message content, and destination.

 Even if a hacker accesses the VPN server physically, they can’t decipher user identities due to the double VPN’s cascade connection.
-To succeed in intercepting and converting internet traffic to a readable format in a double VPN, the attacker would need to gain physical access to all servers simultaneously, which is impossible for VPNs in different geographical locations.
+To succeed in intercepting and converting Internet traffic to a readable format in a double VPN, the attacker would need to gain physical access to all servers simultaneously, which is impossible for VPNs in different geographical locations.

-Increased Anonymity and Privacy
+2. Increased Anonymity and Privacy

 A double VPN provides complete privacy by changing the actual IP address.
 Even the internet service provider (ISP) cannot see the sender’s destination.
 The VPN server can see data coming from your computer or smartphone, but it cannot see past the second server to know the website you are visiting.

 Conversely, the second VPN server can see the destination site, but cannot determine the source’s details, that is, your device.
-Using a double VPN makes it difficult for third-parties to trace traffic back to an end-user.
+Using a double VPN makes it difficult for third parties to trace traffic back to an end user.
 The ability to hop online requests between servers in different geographical locations enables you to avoid austere government censorship.